luau-lang/luau/docs/_posts/2021-04-30-luau-recap-april-2021.md

 Luau implementation now provides an API for type-aware autocomplete suggestions.

 Roblox Studio will be the first user of this API and we plan for a new beta feature to come soon in addition to existing Luau-powered beta features like Go To Declaration, Type Hovers and Script Function Filter (you should check those out!)

-## Typechecking improvements

-We've made various improvements to the Luau typechecker:

-* Fixed an issue with `table.insert` function signature
-* Made improvements to cyclic module import detection and error reporting
-* Added new linter pass that will report uses of deprecated Roblox APIs
-* Fixed `assert` function declaration to accept a second optional string argument
-* Fixed incorrect error on modification of table intersection type fields
-* When using an 'or' between a nillable type and a value, the resulting type is now inferred to be non-nil

-We have also made improvements to type output in error messages and made additional improvements to parser recovery from errors.

-As usual, typechecking improvements will not break execution of your games even if new errors get reported.

 ## Performance improvements